 A shoulder to cry on.
 Sometimes, you’ve just got to cut loose, have a good cry, and get all the bad stuff out of you.
 While this isn’t normally what a counselor will do, I’m sure you’ll find a box of tissues in every counselor’s office, just in case.

 A divorce counselor can provide closure.
-You can’t go forward with open wounds and a counselor can identify what the issues are in your divorce blocking you so that you can address them, stitch them up, begin healing, and moving forward.
+You can’t go forward with open wounds and a counselor can identify what the issues are in your divorce blocking you so that you can address them, stitch them up, begin healing, and move forward.

 Introspection.
 You may find it easy to lash out at others, but part of your healing has to be taking a good look at your part in your marriage and figuring out what you could have done differently.
 That way, next time (if there is a next time), you’ll be better equipped to invest in a healthy and permanent marriage.